officialankit18/Bus-Scheduling./README.md

 ## 🔧 Features

 - 🕒 **Automated Bus Scheduling**
-  - Real-time and dynamic scheduling of buses based on demand and traffic conditions.
+  - Real-time and dynamic scheduling of buses based on demand and traffic conditions(on the basis of maps traffic data).
   - Peak and off-peak hour optimization.

 - 🗺️ **Route Management**